fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/sms-setup-campaign.md

   - Embedded Link: Specifies if the campaign includes an embedded link.
   - Embedded Phone Number: Specifies if a phone number is embedded within the campaign content.
   - Age-gated Content: Indicates if the content is age-restricted.

+## Building a Teams SMS Campaign in Teams admin center

+The Teams Admin Center allows you to provide the minimum details about your company's Campaign.

 To initiate Campaign approval application, in the Teams Admin Center, navigate to ***Voice*** > ***Service configuration*** > ***SMS*** > ***Step 2: Create campaign***.